wevm/wagmi/site/vue/typescript.md

 })
 ```

 Since the `Register` type is global, you only need to add it once in your project.
 Once set up, you will get strong type-safety across your entire project.
-For example, query hooks will type `chainId` based on your `config`'s `chains`.
+For example, query composables will type `chainId` based on your `config`'s `chains`.

 ```ts twoslash
 // @errors: 2322